mouse-reeve/kyranides/03_book_1.md

 the Grain does just appear, xxviij
 Corns, and of the Herb _Batrachia_ ℥iv.
-Frankincense ℥iv. of the Herb _Chamæleon_ iiij Seeds, which are called _C?idius Coccus_.
+Frankincense ℥iv. of the Herb _Chamæleon_ iiij Seeds, which are called _Cnidius Coccus_.
 Bruise them, and boyl then with _Hydromel_, till it grow as thick as an Electuary, and put it up in a
 Glass Vessel, and keep it covered.
 But when